 As well as our comprehensive Building Survey we also offer a unique report designed specifically for period properties, older, historic houses or any house of traditional construction, usually built prior to 1919.

 Old houses with solid walls work very differently to modern houses and this survey report is designed to help you understand how your house ‘works’: how it needs to ‘breathe’; understanding quirks, defects, damp and movement, and how not to be unduly put off.
 The report will go into great detail and give considerably more advice, especially in terms of how to look after a house like this, what ‘listed’ and ‘conservation area’ means and the implications of these.
 It also provides advice that is valuable to your legal advisers as well as our best recommendations on keeping an old house as energy-efficient as possible.

 Paul Gowers, who has repaired old houses himself, is a passionate specialist in period property maintenance and care and is a member of the Society for the Protection of Ancient Buildings.

 Case Study: Roughton, Lincolnshire

-Gowers Surveyors was recently asked to carry out a Comprehensive Building Survey on a period property in Roughton, Lincolnshire, which dated back to the 17th century.
-The original building was constructed using traditional, timber-frame techniques, with a complementary two-storey extension having been built around thirty or forty years ago.
+Gowers Surveyors was recently asked to carry out a Comprehensive Building Survey on a period property in Roughton, Lincolnshire, which was built back in the 17th century.
+The original building was constructed using traditional timber-frame techniques, with a complementary two-storey extension having been built around thirty or forty years ago.

 Choosing a Comprehensive Building Survey is particularly important for historic properties that have been altered or extended, as the interaction between old and new construction materials is often a source of structural issues.
 At this property, for example, the structural timber frame had been covered with a non-breathable render (rather than traditional lime), potentially trapping damp and causing rot in the wood underneath.

-To discuss your survey options or ask any questions you may have about our services, simply complete the form below and one of our friendly team will be in touch.
+To discuss your survey options or ask any questions you may have about our services, please complete the form below and one of our friendly team will get in touch.